 This guide goes through things pretty quickly.
-If you find I’m going too fast, check out Barshan’s guide on How to Make Money with Pinterest.
-He goes through things extremely thoroughly and might fill in some gaps for you that I skim through.
+If you find I’m going too fast, check out Pinterest’s guide on How to Make Money with Pinterest.
+They go through things extremely thoroughly and might fill in some gaps for you that I skim through.

 Step 1: Create a Pinterest Profile